ravip18596/moveFiles/README.md

 PyQt5 Gui Application

-Select Source and Destination Folder and Select Move.
-Right now Copy is not working
+Select Source and Destination Folder and Select Move or Copy to move or copy files between two folders